-If these professional mistakes result in a financial loss for your client, they can try to recoup expenses by filing a lawsuit against your business.
-That's where Professional Liability / Errors & Omissions Insurance comes in.
-This policy may help cover…
+If these professional mistakes result in a financial loss for your client, the client could sue your business to recoup expenses.
+That's where professional liability / errors and omissions insurance comes in.
+This policy can help cover:

-Now you may have a better grasp of what Professional Liability Insurance does, but why does it have so many names?
-In short, different industries have adopted different names for the coverage over the years.
-It helps to discuss the policy by the name businesses are familiar with.
-That's why you may see…
+Now you may have a better grasp of what professional liability insurance does, but why does it have so many names?
+In short, different industries have adopted different names for this coverage over the years.
+It helps to discuss the policy by the name businesses are familiar with:

-- Malpractice Insurance used to describe the policy for medical and legal professionals.
+- Malpractice insurance for medical and legal professionals

-- Errors & Omissions Insurance for accounting, real estate, and tech professionals.
+- Errors and omissions insurance for accounting, real estate, and tech professionals

 These aren't hard-and-fast rules, though.
-Many industries use the terms E&O and Professional Liability Insurance interchangeably.
-The important thing to remember is that it means the same thing: coverage for claims over your services.
+Many industries use the terms E&O and professional liability insurance interchangeably.
+What's important to remember is that it means the same thing: coverage for claims related to your professional work or advice.

 Lastly, keep in mind that clients may require you to have this policy in place before they hire you.
 In their eyes, the policy vouches that their investment won't be wasted.
-If the job doesn't go as planned, the policy offers them a way to recover their losses.
+If the job doesn't go as planned, E&O insurance offers them a way to recover their losses.